-The County provides a full range of services, including fire and rescue; law enforcement; sanitation services; construction and maintenance of highways, streets, and infrastructure; recreational activities; permitting and zoning activities; and general government activities.
+The County provides a full range of services, including fire and rescue; law enforcement; sanitation services; construction and maintenance of highways, streets, and infrastructure; recreational activities; and general government activities.
 The County's sanitation services, i.e., water, sewer, and solid waste management (including residential recycling), are wholly supported through user fees; the remaining services are primarily tax-supported.
-Incorporated municipalities within Frederick County provide some or all of the following services within their boundaries which relieves the County from providing these services in those areas: water, sewer, solid waste management, highway and street maintenance, parks and recreation, and police protection.
+Incorporated municipalities within Frederick County provide some or all of the following services within their boundaries which relieves the County from providing these services in those areas: highway and street maintenance, parks and recreation, and police protection.
 There have been no recent significant changes or interruptions in the provision of these services.